Updated Aug 2017 - scroll to bottom to vote for the Next Next Big Thing! (login first)

 Prior to the existence of this website, Tom Hoyle wrote an article on the big four projects up at Flock Hill (Climber 64, Winter 2008).
-This article spurred furious action/attempts/discussion amongst "The Top Guys", yet two of those projects still remain (the first two on the list below).
+This article spurred furious action/attempts/discussion amongst "The Top Guys", and it took until 2018 for the last one to be climbed.

 Now, finding the raddest project is as simple as visiting the the Projects page and sorting by quality.
 But this only tells part of the story.
 If you are a wannabe crusher, which project should you send to have all the sponsors knocking on your door?

 Below are my picks.
 All of these projects are at least 3 star lines that have been attempted by a bunch of folk.
 I don't think any of them are ridiculously hard, probably all in the V10 - V13 range.

 The only project remaining from Tom's list.
 It was originally conceived as a huge dyno, but I think it will be done as a span out left to a small slopey hold and heel up, then slap.
 All day shade means this climb always has good conditions.

 Also still on the List!
 Rad looking compression project.
 Probably the easiest line on this list, except you have to walk there, wash it and send it in the sun while it is warm.
 Apart from that it will be a path.

 High compression arête that has occupied James and Zac's dreams for many years.
 Is probably the best hard project in the whole basin, that we know about.